RyanJarv/ryanjarv.github.io/_posts/2025-07-21-saas-provider-takeover.md

 ## Guidance for AWS CDK Users

-Even if you don't run a SaaS platform, you should be deliberate about the roles cdk bootstrap creates.
-You can lock down the bootstrap roles from the start by using the --trust flag to specify which principals are allowed to assume them.
+Even if you don't run a SaaS platform, you may want to consider explicitly specifying the principals trusted by the CDK bootstrap roles.
+This isn't done automatically because there is no appropriate default value; however, if you know who will be using CDK beforehand, you can lock down the trusted principals by using the --trust flag.
+Only the principals specified in this flag will be able to access the privileged CDK roles directly.

-> cdk bootstrap --trust <specific_role_arn_or_account_id>
+> cdk bootstrap --trust \<specific_role_arn_or_account_id\>

+As always, it's important to consider whether there are any methods by which an unprivileged user could access your trusted deployment principals.
+However, in this specific scenario, the attacker has limited control over the actions that can be performed in the account, and indirect escalation scenarios do not apply.

 ## Have You Found This Vulnerability in The Wild?